 When you’re satisfied with your email settings for all six customer forms, click the green Save button at the bottom of the Messages section.

-You’ve already learned how to design your custom estimate template in How to Customize Invoices in QuickBooks Online and how to designate the content in your estimate template in How to Set Up Sales Form Content in QuickBooks Online.
+You might’ve learned to design your custom estimate template in How To Customize Invoices in QuickBooks Online and how to designate the content in your estimate template in How To Set Up Sales Form Content in QuickBooks Online.
 Now, we’ll work with the third tab in the design window to customize the email that will accompany your estimate.
-Click on the Emails tab to view the options available:

 Changing the default email message for custom invoices and sales receipts follows the same procedure.
 From the Custom forms style window, create a new invoice or sales receipt or edit an existing one and go to the Emails tab.